 Check the folders you want to sync

-Complete Cloud to Local 1-way synced folders will show a gray folder with a down arrow like below:
+Folders that are cloud-to-local 1-way synced will show a gray folder with a down arrow like below:

 Sync Local to Cloud

 Folders on your machine can also be 1-way synced to the cloud via Local Selective Sync.

 Click on the